+In early March 2019, Bridget Kennedy, visited the Blue Mountains Edible Garden Trail with a group from Permaculture Sydney North (PSN).
+Since the demise of the ABC Open Gardens scheme, Bridget had been toying with the idea of creating an annual fundraising opening Garden Trail promoting sustainable living and growing your own food.
 The inspirational visit to the mountains was all the impetus she needed.
 Within 24 hours, she’d contacted Susanne Rix, the founder of the Blue Mountains Edible Garden Trail (who was keen to offer her support) and her local permaculture group, who were also excited by the idea.
-The result, a formidable group of five multi-talented women, with combined decades of gardening experience, who have come together to create the non-profit Sydney Edible Garden Trail, an on the ground community-building event, held on the third weekend of every March.
+The result, a formidable group of multi-talented women, with decades of combined sustainable gardening experience, who’ve come together to create the non-profit on the ground community-building Sydney Edible Garden Trail, held on the 21-22 March 2020.